-- Improving overall patient nutrition and hydration. - Healthier eating across the Trust for both patients and our staff. - Sustainable procurement of food and catering services. - Ensure all patients are screened to identify who are malnourished or at risk of being malnourished. - All patients will have a care plan which clearly describes their nutritional needs and how they will be met. - Improve hydration to bring well-being, better quality of life and improved outcomes to patients. - Improve the monitoring of fluid balance using standardised fluid measurement, fluid management policy, procedure, education and training.
+- Improving overall patient nutrition and hydration. - Healthier eating across the Trust for both patients and our staff. - Sustainable procurement of food and catering services. - Ensure all patients are screened to identify who are malnourished or at risk of being malnourished. - All patients will have a care plan which clearly describes their nutritional needs and how they will be met. - Improve hydration to bring well-being, better quality of life and improved outcomes to patients. - Improve the monitoring of fluid balance via standardised fluid measurement underpinned by a fluid management policy, procedure, education and training.

-Transformation Care - Virginia Mason Institute
+Virginia Mason Institute - Transformation Programme